potterbm/ballboy/README.md

 ## Pagination

 There are several classes in use for pagination.
-Here are some useful ones, mostly in order.
+Here are some useful ones, mostly in order of appearance.

 * `.ballboy-pagination` - This class is applied to a container element for all the pagination elements.
 The container element will also have a `data-current-page` attribute containing the number of the current page.